tonic-intern/yt-whisper/README.md

 ## Usage

-The following command will generate a VTT file from the specified YouTube video
+The following command will generate a SRT file from the specified YouTube video

     yt_whisper "https://www.youtube.com/watch?v=dQw4w9WgXcQ"